The ultimate 2 days in London guide

 The London Eye

-The London Eye officially known as the “Coca Cola London Eye” is the most amazing way to get views of London to die for.
+The London Eye on the South Bank officially known as the “Coca Cola London Eye” is the most amazing way to get views of London to die for.
 The London Eye lineups appear to be immense and you think you may be in the queue for the rest of your life or at least a good portion of the day.
 However, they move very quickly and within 10 minutes we had our boarding tickets and we headed to Line A. This is an absolute must-do when visiting for 2 days in London.

-We were lucky we had rail passes when we stayed just outside London these were great as they meant we could get lots of deals including a 2 for 1 on the London Eye.
-Meaning that we saved £25.
-We did see the VIP experience but that line really moved no faster than ours.
 The cool thing is that the London Eye is also wheelchair accessible, and if you are mobility challenged it’s pretty easy to get on the capsules as well.

 Buckingham Palace – Tours and the Changing of the Guard